batstateu-is/2025-BatstateU-IS/README.md

 </center>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To balance the weight distribution of the robot throughout its body, the Technic™ Large Hub was placed between the drive and steer system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To balance the weight distribution of the robot throughout its body and for easier management and maintenance, the Technic™ Large Hub and LMS-ESP32 was placed between the drive and steer system.
 This central placement evenly distributed the weight across all wheels, and significantly improved the robot’s overall stability, turning accuracy, and movement consistency.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In addition, during test runs, we noticed that adding a distance sensor to the rear caused an imbalance, making the front lighter and resulting in unstable movement.
 To solve this, we added an EV3 steel ball at the front to counterbalance the rear weight.
 This improved the robot’s overall stability, traction, and responsiveness during turns and directional changes.